hrithikthakur/automation-scripts/auto-commit-and-push/README.md

----
-title: git_scr.py - Git Automation Script
----
+## Auto-commit and Push

-`git_scr.py` is a Bash script that automates the process of committing changes to a Git repository and pushing them to a remote repository.
+-git_scr.py is a bash script that automates the process of committing changes to a Git repository and pushing them to a remote repository.
 It accepts a commit message as a parameter and performs the following actions:

-- Checks if a commit message is provided.
+   -- Checks if a commit message is provided.
 If not, it displays an error message and returns.
-- Commits the changes with the provided commit message using `git commit -am "$MSG"`.
+   -- Commits the changes with the provided commit message using git commit -am "$MSG".
-- Pushes the committed changes to the remote repository.
+   -- Pushes the committed changes to the remote repository.

 ## Usage